GuillerSantos/CapstoneSharedIdeasGenerator/README.md

 Capstone Shared Idea Generator

-Thus is my first web application project using Blazor and ASP.NET Core Web API This web app makes capstone project idea generation, sharing, and rating a breeze.
+This is my first web application project using Blazor and ASP.NET Core Web API This web app makes capstone project idea generation, sharing, and rating a breeze.
 Built with SOLID principles, Object-Oriented Programming(OOP) to keep things maintainable, scalable, and modular, it's all about efficiency for everyone involved.

 Technologies Used: